Contact | About | Client Login | Check My Status

 • Non-invasive Prenatal Paternity Test: Here, the mother’s blood sample is collected (after the 9th week of pregnancy) and the fetal DNA is extracted from the mother’s blood.
 The fetal DNA is compared with the DNA from the alleged father’s cheek swab.

 • Chorionic Villus Sampling: A tissue sample is collected from the mother’s placenta.
-Then the DNA extracted from the sample is compared with the DNA from the alleged father’s cheek swab.
+Then, the DNA extracted from the sample is compared with the DNA from the alleged father’s cheek swab.
 CVS is typically performed between the 10th and 13th week of the pregnancy.

 • Amniocentesis: A long, thin needle is inserted into the mother’s abdomen to collect amniotic fluid.
-Then the child’s DNA is compared with the alleged father’s DNA.
+Then, the child’s DNA is compared with the alleged father’s DNA.
 This test is taken between the 15th and 20th week of pregnancy.

 How much does a DNA paternity test cost?

 A DNA paternity test will typically cost between $225 to $2000, depending on the service you need.
-Legal and pre-natal paternity tests are more expensive; however the information and peace-of-mind may be worth the cost.
+Legal and prenatal paternity tests are more expensive; however, the information and peace of mind may be worth the cost.
 These types of tests are not typically covered under health insurance.

 What is the usual time for delivery of paternity DNA test reports?